astoeckel/femtosip/README.md

 time.
 This is quite handy for certain home automation tasks, such as signaling someone ringing at the door.

-A prequisite for the above task is a If a DECT/PSTN base-station which acts as a SIP server (such as an AVM FRITZ!Box).
+A prequisite for the above task is a DECT/PSTN base-station which acts as a SIP server (such as an AVM FRITZ!Box).
 These devices often allow to call all connected phones under a single internal phone number, such as `*9` in the case of the AVM FRITZ!Box.
 A basic setup for the above task would for example involve